siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 Standard theory defines charge via divergence ($\nabla \cdot \mathbf{E}$).
 In a source-free Maxwell Universe, $\nabla \cdot \mathbf{E} = 0$ everywhere, so the net vector flux through any closed surface is zero.

-However, the **energy** of the configuration is not zero.
-We define "Charge" not as a source of flux, but as the measure of the **Magnitude of the Field Curls**.
+However, the **amount of electromagnetic activity** is not zero.
+We define "Charge" as the **Time-Averaged Magnitude** of the field curls.

 ### 2.1 The Local Vorticity Vector